Chymyst/chymyst-core/docs/roadmap.md

  3 * 3 - implement "one-off" molecules that are emitted once (like singletons, from the reaction site itself) and never emitted again

  2 * 2 - If a blocking molecule was emitted without a timeout, we don't need the second semaphore, and checkTimeout() should return `true`

- 3 * 3 - Can we use macros to rewrite f() into f(_) inside reactions for Unit types?
-Otherwise it seems impossible to implement short syntax `case a() + b() => ` in the input patterns.

  5 * 5 - How to rewrite reaction sites so that blocking molecules are transparently replaced by a pair of non-blocking molecules?
 Can this be done even if blocking emitters are used inside functions?
 (Perhaps with extra molecules emitted at the end of the function call?)
 Is it useful to emit an auxiliary molecule at the end of an "if" expression, to avoid code duplication?
 How can we continue to support real blocking emitters when used outside of macro code?

- 2 * 2 - Support timers: recurrent or one-off, cancelable molecule emission. -- Will not do now.
-This can be done by user code, unless timers require an explicit thread pool or executor.

  2 * 2 - Revisit Philippe's error reporting branch, perhaps salvage some code